whitneyburton/portfolios/students/1610-back/drew-palazzari/drew_mod_two_portfolio.markdown

 Remember those contacts everyone found in the Finding Opporunities workshop?
 Well it's time to start reaching out to them.
 Went over how to find someone who works for a company that interests you, and then how to communicate with that person in a friendly way.
 The goal was to get a tech interview/tour of their job.

+So far, of the four I sent, I have gotten responses (and tour's: CaptainU and iTriage) from two of them.
+My job now is to reach out to more senior level people within companies and send cold outreach to them.

 ## D: Feedback